Spencer Torkelson Player Props: Tigers vs. Orioles

 Spencer Torkelson At The Plate

-- Torkelson is batting .218 with four doubles, two home runs and six walks.
+- Torkelson is batting .220 with four doubles, two home runs and seven walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.